 Colombia

-Ivory Coast has an 18% VAT rate for digital services provided by foreign sellers.
-There is no registration threshold, so foreign businesses must register for VAT in the Ivory Coast upon their very first B2C sale.
+The Côte d'Ivoire has an 18% VAT rate for digital services provided by foreign sellers.
+There is an annual sales registration threshold of XOF 200M.
 Registration requires a local tax representative.

 Egypt